Extending and improving conical bicombings: -Wasserstein distances and barycentric metric spaces

+In what follows, we introduce barycentric metric spaces and recall their close connection to conical bicombings.
+The following definition is due to Sturm (see \cite[Remark 6.4]{MR2039961}).

+\begin{Def} Let \(X\) denote a metric space.
+A \(1\)-Lipschitz map \(\beta\colon P_1(X)\to X\) is a \textit{contracting barycenter map} if \(\beta(\delta_x)=x\) for all \(x\in X\).
+A metric space is said to be a \textit{barycentric metric space} if it admits a contracting barycenter map. \end{Def} There are many examples of barycentric metric spaces.
+In particular, every injective metric space is barycentric.
+This can be seen by considering the isometric embedding \(X\to P_1(X)\) defined by \(x\mapsto \delta_x\).
+Moreover, every Banach space admits a unique contracting barycenter map.
+Indeed, one can show that if \(E\) denotes a real Banach space, then \(\beta\colon P_1(E)\to E\) defined by

-To begin, we list some example of barycentric metric spaces.
-Clearly, every injective metric space is barycentric.
-The Cartan barycenter map on a complete \(\CAT(0)\) spaces is contracting, see \cite[Theorem 6.3]{MR2039961} or \cite[Lemma 4.2]{MR1810752}.
-Moreover, Navas \cite{MR3035300} established that every complete Busemann space is a barycentric metric space.
-It is not hard to check that if \((X,d)\) is a barycentric metric space, then \(X\) admits a conical bicombing.
+where the integral on the right hand side is the strong Bochner integral, is the only contracting barycenter map on \(E\) (see \cite[Proposition 3.6]{MR3819996}).
+It is well-known that the Cartan barycenter map on a complete \(\CAT(0)\) spaces is contracting (see \cite[Theorem 6.3]{MR2039961} or \cite[Lemma 4.2]{MR1810752}), and so every complete \(\CAT(0)\) space is barycentric.
+More generally, Navas \cite{MR3035300} established that in fact every complete Busemann space is a barycentric metric space.

+In the following lemma we show by standard arguments that every barycentric metric space admits a conical bicombing.